Shrunken head: Significance

 To block a Muisak spirit from using its powers, they severed their enemies' heads and shrank them.
 The process also served as a way of warning their enemies.
 Despite these precautions, the owner of the trophy did not keep it for long.
 Many heads were later used in religious ceremonies and feasts that celebrated the victories of the tribe.
 Accounts vary as to whether the heads were discarded or stored.

 Trade

-When Westerners created an economic incentive for shrunken heads there was a sharp increase in the rate of killings in an effort to supply tourists and collectors of ethnographic items.
+When Westerner curio collectors created an economic incentive for shrunken heads, there was a sharp increase in the rate of killings in an effort to supply tourists and collectors of ethnographic items.
 The terms 'headhunting' and 'headhunting parties' come from this practice.